PARSONS CEMETERY RULES AND REGULATIONS

 6. The Memorial Walkway section by Water’s Edge is an area designated for permanent inurnments.
 Inurnment information is available from the Cemetery Manager.
 Scattering of ashes in this area is prohibited by public law due to its proximity to the water.

-7. Scattering of ashes is prohibited throughout Parsons Cemetery, however, ashes can be buried in your existing or new family lot/plot.
+7. The scattering of ashes is prohibited throughout Parsons Cemetery, however, ashes can be buried in your existing or new family lot/plot.
 Please consult with the Cemetery Manager on options.

 Funeral Directors, Dealers, Contractors